Is Anxiety Ruining Your Life?

 Therapy with a professional counselor can help you feel comfortable talking about your anxiety and how it affects your life.
 This process may help you gain insight into the origin of your anxiety, discover and use your personal strengths, learn strategies to manage your anxiety, and build confidence as you practice using these tools.

 What to Expect in the Sessions

 During the first few sessions, your therapist will gather important information about you–such as your family of origin, a history of important events in your life, your culture, lifestyle, faith, relationships, and current stressors.
 This will help your therapist understand your situation and determine a treatment plan that will help you achieve your goals in therapy.

-On the following sessions, you will have the opportunity to engage in deeper conversations that may lead to insights about yourself and an awareness of your feeling and thinking patterns, attachment style, and behavioral patterns that may be causing conflicts in your relationships.
-We also hope you gain an appreciation of your personal strengths.
+In the following sessions, you will have the opportunity to engage in deeper conversations that may lead to insights about yourself and an awareness of your feeling and thinking patterns, attachment style, and behavioral patterns that may be causing conflicts in your relationships.
+Our goal is to also help you gain an appreciation of your personal strengths.

 You will learn calming skills to manage your anxiety, strategies to find your voice to communicate your needs and wants, how to set healthy boundaries, and how to practice conflict management strategies, among many other skills.

 Our team is trained in many different anxiety treatment modalities that can be combined for a client’s treatment plan.
 Some of the psychotherapy approaches we use to treat anxiety are

 Cognitive Behavioral Therapy (CBT) to conceptualize the connection between clients’ feelings, thoughts, and behaviors.